 Also, the time on the horizontal axis is the same.
 By outputting data in as short a time as possible, time changes can be measured in detail.
 In this case, the processing speed of the computer and A/D conversion board has been improved, so it is possible to measure in a much shorter time compared to 10 years ago and 20 years ago.

 However, it doesn't mean that you should simply make it shorter.
 When the original input to be measured is small, a short time will result in large deviations or errors in the measured value.
 For example, you consider taking a picture in the darkroom.
 Then, the amount of light coming into the sensor is few, so taking a picture in a short amount of time will result in an overall rough picture.
 In other words, when the amount of the object to be measured is originally small, when there are only ten inputs on average over a fixed time, if there are 11 inputs occasionally, the value will be 1.1 times larger.
 If you have 10000 inputs, you can see that it is a good level that you don't care about even at 10001.

 Therefore, it is necessary to carefully consider the measurement timing and the integration (accumulation) time used for measurement.
 It is important to consider what design is required and what pattern of measurement may be possible when measuring voltage and current values, measuring switching timing, measuring resistance, measuring the operating environment temperature, etc.

 - Guide to Using a Multimeter (Electrical Testers) - Learn How to Measure Electrical Equipment Correctly

 - For new Electronics Engineers, How to Use the Power Supply Safely

 - How to use DC Power Supply and remote sensing correctly and safely

 - Basics of Analog Remote Control of power supplies

 Matsusada Precision's high-performance power supplies

-Ultra compact and high performance DC power supply with sufficient output power of 36W in "palm size".
+Ultra compact and high-performance DC power supply with a sufficient output power of 36W in "palm size".